ebootehsaz/TicTacToe/README.md

 ```swift
 try FirebaseReference(.Game).document(self.game.id).setData(from: self.game)
 ```
-Several things of importance going on here.
+Several things of importance are going on here.
 First, notice how I was able to set the data on the document.
-The game objects is a subclass of codable.
+The game object is a subclass of codable.
 Cloud Firestore converts the objects to supported data types.

 The variable I use to name and parse my game documents is a variable named id, it is a truncated uuidString.
-If the document with the given id does not exist, which it shouldn't it will be created.
+If the document with the given id does not exist, which it shouldn't, it will be created.
 If the document does exist, ***its contents will be overwritten with the newly provided data***, unless you specify that the data should be merged into the existing document.
 You can read more about adding data [here.](https://firebase.google.com/docs/firestore/manage-data/add-data)

-So there is now have a joinable game in the database, what now?
+So there is now a joinable game in the database, what now?
 There needs to be an organized way to join games, whether the player would like to join a friend or auto-matchmake.

 If a gameId is provided when a player presses 'Join', the following line will run:
 ```swift